SolidLabResearch/user-managed-access/docs/policy-management.md

 #### URI encodig decision
 Some operations require the client to specify a policy ID in the URL.
 Since policy ID's might contain reserved characters (e.g. `/`, `:`, ...), we have chosen to encode them with the builtin [`encodeURIComponent()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent).
 Using this method, reserved characters will be converted to their respective UTF-8 encodings.

+## Testing
+The current implementation is tested only by the script in `scripts\test-uma-ODRL-policy.ts`.
+This script tests every implemented endpoint with a designated flow.
+Since the script initiates with an empty storage, and there is no endpoint or other way to seed it, the first requests must test the POST endpoint.
+These tests are designed to ensure that the storage is filled.
+After the POST tests, the access endpoints can be tested.